Children’s Play, Learning & Development

-Work placement will support your coursework and by the end of the second year you will have achieved a minimum of 750 hours in a variety of settings such as nurseries and schools.
-You will complete 2 days a week in placement in order to complete 750 hours to achieve your Early Years Educator qualification.
+Work placement will support your coursework and by the end of the second-year you will have achieved a minimum of 750 hours in a variety of settings such as nurseries and schools.
+You will complete two days a week in placement in order to complete 750 hours to achieve your Early Years Educator qualification.

 Future Career Opportunities